 Other Italian EXARC members, like the Museo delle palafitte di Ledro, Archeoparc Senales, Roberto Deriu of Gesti Ritrovati, technical operators from Parco di Forcello and Enrico Belgrado of Archeolab have attended the event.

 The great potential for geographical proximity of protected areas such as Cinque Terre National Park (UNESCO) or cities that have large flow of tourists throughout the year as Genoa Pisa and Florence bodes well for this event that takes place in a very favourable period for outdoor activities.

 At the last edition more than a thousand children accompanied by adults, despite the good weather, have besieged the Castle of St. George rather than going to the sea: adults have had their share of entertainment with the professional archaeologists and experimentalists too.
 Children however, programs in hand, ran from one laboratory to another dragging parents and grandparents.
 This is an event that grows more and more, and it is now a great example to follow for other operators for teaching in other countries.

 The event is becoming more elaborate due to the particular demands of operators who require working spaces with different characteristics such as near a water source, presence of weeds, wind direction, stone walls, a grass flat ground to walk on, firewood, and so on.
 It’s always been essential to establish contact with the selected members months before the event to plan accommodations for guest professionals who come from farther away.
-In 2010 the Castle had the honour of hosting Lascour Vincent, one of the best French archaeologists specialising in and chipping.
+In 2010 the Castle had the honour of hosting Lascour Vincent, one of the best French archaeologists specialising in flint and obsidian chipping.
 It is no secret that the ambition of the organizers is to make this local event an increasingly international one, possibly thanks to increased sponsor attention.